EPPIC-Net: Platform Protocol to Assess Treatments for Painful Diabetic Peripheral Neuropathy

 - 18 years of age and older

-Meets the Toronto Criteria for probable clinical sensorimotor polyneuropathy.
-This is defined as a combination of symptoms and signs with any two or more of the following (must be present bilaterally in the distal lower extremities): neuropathic symptoms, decreased distal sensation, or unequivocally decreased or absent ankle reflexes.
+- Meets the Toronto Criteria for probable clinical sensorimotor polyneuropathy, with PDPN symptoms present for at least six months.
+This is defined as a combination of symptoms and signs with any two or more of the following (must be present bilaterally in the distal lower extremities): neuropathic symptoms, decreased distal sensation, or unequivocally decreased (or absent) ankle reflexes.
+Specifically:

 - A score of at least 4 on the "Douleur Neuropathique en 4 Questions" (DN4).

-- Pain reporting during a pre-defined 7 day screening period (see section 7.2) meets study criteria (to be established using a centrally-administered screening algorithm) which will account for mean pain intensity reported, variability in reported values, and adherence in reporting.
+- Pain reporting during a pre-defined 7-day screening period meets study criteria (to be established using a centrally-administered screening algorithm) which may account for mean pain intensity reported, variability in reported values, and adherence in reporting.

 - Patient reported daily 11-point NRS (for average and worst pain over the last 24 hours) is completed on at least 5 out of the 7 days in the baseline period.